Human Bones Found Under Alameda Home At Leveled Ohlone Tribe Burial Site

-ALAMEDA (AP) — Officials say human bones found by a construction worker at a home in Northern California may be Native American.
+ALAMEDA (AP) — Officials say human bones found by a construction worker at a home in Alameda may be Native American.

 Alameda police Lt.
 Wayland Gee tells the East Bay Times the bones appear to belong to an adult and were discovered at the rear of an Alameda home, where workers have been building an addition.